Menu

 • Investigate sources including analysis of artist reference

-• Use images to support their analysis of artists
+• Use images, practical samples and annotation to support their analysis of artists

 • Explain how their research has inspired ideas for their own work in a written project evaluation